 These are three asset protection tools that can be immediately utilized.

-1) Limited Liability Company (multimember): When properly structured, assets in a limited liability company are legally separate from its owner and can provide significant protection from creditors.
+- Limited liability company.
+When properly structured, assets in a limited liability company are legally separate from its owner and can provide significant protection from creditors.

-2) Irrevocable Trusts: An individual may segregate an asset from the claims of creditors and remove the asset from their taxable estate by placing the asset into an irrevocable trust.
+- Irrevocable trusts.
+An individual may segregate an asset from the claims of creditors and remove the asset from their taxable estate by placing the asset into an irrevocable trust.

-3) Retirement Benefits: Qualified plans, which include 401-K plans and profit-sharing plans, are protected from the claims of creditors by Federal law, ERISA.
-Inherited IRA accounts are also creditor protected under Florida law.
+- Retirement benefits.
+Qualified plans, which include 401(k) plans and profit-sharing plans, are protected from the claims of creditors by federal law.
+Inherited IRA accounts are also creditors protected under Florida law.